ilhamzik/os232/links.md

 [How to use chmod | Manage File Permissions in Linux](https://www.youtube.com/watch?v=ngJG6Ix5FR4) --- The video explains chmod and its uses effectively, and it includes easily understandable examples.

 [Compile C program with gcc compiler on Bash on Ubuntu on Windows 10 & 11](https://developerinsider.co/compile-c-program-with-gcc-compiler-on-bash-on-ubuntu-on-windows-10/) --- This link helps me learn how to compile a C program and run it in Bash.

+[Adding and removing disk drive in VirtualBox](https://progmar.net.pl/en/knowledge-base/virtualbox-adding-removing-disk-drive) --- This link helps me learn how modify disk drive in VirtualBox